THE REVIVAL OF THE COMMONS

 The Second Age of Enclosure

-Jane: It seems ironic that at the same time as these examples are becoming known, we seem to be going through an intensification of the process of
+Jane: It seems ironic that at the same time as these examples are becoming known, we seem to be going through an intensification of the process of privatisation.
+Some people have gone so far as to call this ‘the second age of enclosure’.

 David: Yes, indeed: there has been an enormous extension of the scope of property rights over the last few decades.
 Enclosures have been moving into areas that are often intangible – such as knowledge, business models, sounds, and even smells – which are more subtle than enclosures of land.

 Let me go through a few examples.
 One area is the term of copyright on materials produced by writers and artists.
 In the USA this has now been extended to the life of an author, plus 70 years.
 This means that I can scribble something on a piece of paper and it will be copyrighted to about the year 2200, which is just absurd.
 This is supposedly needed as an incentive for me to create.
-There are attempts to
+There are attempts to marketise the internet; the whole net-neutrality debate in the USA concerns whether companies will have proprietary control over what is happening online.

 Twenty percent of the human genome is now patented for private purposes, which is discouraging a lot of research into medical treatments and biological functions.
-In urban regions developers and absentee investors are controlling how cities are developing; they are taking over public spaces and acquiring a lot of
+In urban regions developers and absentee investors are controlling how cities are developing; they are taking over public spaces and acquiring a lot of infrastructure.
+There are many roads which used to be publicly managed that are now private toll roads.

 The list goes on and on.
 We have privatisation of public information, public lands, the airwaves that are used for broadcasting, and federal drug research.
 In the United States, the publishers of court decisions can now claim copyright over the official publications even although the decisions are funded by taxpayers.
 Companies are patenting nano-matter, and algorithms embedded in software can be copyrighted.
 President Trump has even expressed the hope that private companies will go to the moon and lay claim to resources there.

 Jane: I know that all this is leading to some extraordinary restrictions.
 For instance, in some places where genetically modified crops have been introduced, it has become illegal for people to gather and share seeds.
-This means that indigenous peoples are prevented from growing the crops that they have relied on for
+This means that indigenous peoples are prevented from growing the crops that they have relied on for centuries, or even millennia.

 Jane: Why do you think that enclosure is becoming so much more pervasive in our present time?